okta/okta-sdk-dotnet/docs/RiskProviderApi.md

 Retrieve a Risk Provider

-Retrieves a risk provider by `riskProviderId`.
+Retrieves a Risk Provider object by ID

 ### Example
 ```csharp